Creating a Safe and Welcoming Climate

 How We'll Measure Progress

 - Data from the annual belonging index and UCSF Climate Survey will provide us with metrics on whether employees and learners feel safe and included at UCSF.
+The results of the 2021 UCSF Climate Survey are now available.

 - Tracking discrimination complaints and complaint resolution times will keep us accountable to reducing the time between filing and resolution of a complaint.